PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/add-new-order/_index.md

 ## Page specifics

-This page is very specific compared to other BO pages - **big part of it depends on javascript**.
+This page is very specific compared to other BO pages, it has kind of a flow - each block depends on previous block selections, that's why **most of it depends on javascript**.
+Unfortunately it also has limited extension capabilities - there are no common services as form or grid builders, therefore no hooks that could help module developers to modify the display.

 {{% notice %}}